kritieeee/CTF-solutions/MoneyBinder/MoneyBinder.md

 ## Solution

-we look for sirstealsalott on different socials which lead us to the specific following twitter(X) account
+We look for sirstealsalott on different socials which lead us to the specific following twitter(X) account

 ![ss1](https://github.com/kritieeee/CTF-solutions/blob/main/MoneyBinder/images-MoneyBinder/Screenshot%202024-02-21%20233833.png)